cityin/mobile/README.md

-# City'In Android Application
+# Spotter Android Application

 ## What is City'In

-City'In is simply a place where tourists can meet local guides to share a moment or an activity during their trip.
+Spotter is simply a place where tourists can meet local guides to share a moment or an activity during their trip.

 ## Team